martinheise/imagetools/README.md

 Set a limit on the number of renditions generated, has precedence of `sizediff`.
 With low `sizediff` values and large images this will assure that you don’t end up with vast amount of images generated.

-#### retinalevel
+#### highres

-Set to either `2` or `3`adds up extra levels for high resolution screens.
-If e.g. the maximum calculated image width is 1200px, also renditions for 2400px are created.
+Set to either `2` or `3` adds up extra levels for high resolution screens.
+If e.g. the maximum calculated image width is 1200px, also renditions for 2400px (or even 3600px) are created.

 #### rendersizes